rveroneze/DistrAC/codes/PM/README.md

                                            ACs_dist_predictions.py
 ```

-> **Note:** The output paths for saved files are configured inside each script — adjust them to match your directory structure before running.
+> **Note 1:** The output paths for saved files are configured inside each script — adjust them to match your directory structure before running.

+> **Note 2:** The files ending in **_noniid** contain the scripts used for the preliminary experiments on non-IID data partitioning with quantity skew.